ENTERTAINMENT SERVICES AGREEMENT

-Payments shall be made by the Company either a) Weekly (UK only) b) Every two weeks or c) Every four weeks, as agreed between the Parties in writing from time to time (email being sufficient).
+Payments shall be made by the Company either a) Weekly b) Every two weeks c) Every four weeks or d) On Request subject to minimum thresholds and terms, as agreed between the Parties in writing from time to time (email being sufficient).

 The Company will deduct bank charges and administration fees incurred to transmit money to the Host’s local country (the transfer costs).
 The Host may also need to pay any subsequent bank fees.
 These usually comprise: (1) a fee from the first bank which receives the money from the Company; and (2) a separate charge from the Host’s own local bank (please note that some banks may deduct fees directly from the monies that the Company sends to the Host)

 Last updated 3 Dec 2020